LizzyonGit/fruits-hold-em/TESTING.md

 #### Responsiveness

-I used Chrome developer tools to keep track of responsiveness, placement and size of buttons and how the content and background image behaved together on different sreen sizes.
+I used Chrome developer tools and [Responsinator](http://www.responsinator.com/) to keep track of responsiveness, placement and size of buttons and how the content and background image behaved together on different sreen sizes.

 The background image was a challenge, as it's a frame that needs to be around the content at all time.
 It needs to be stretched and it is not a problem that the aspect ratio is not kept in this case, because it is only a decorative curly frame which can be a bit distorted and still look good.
 I started with vh100 and vw100 which seemed ok, but then when you tilt your smartphone, the game and credit info sections overlapped the frame.
 So I needed some different css properties.
 I tried adding the background to another div above the content, but this did not work, and I tried different size values for the background, like *cover*.
 In the end, *background-size: 100% 100%* worked.
 First I had *object-fit: fill* as well, as I found these two lines together on some forum, and thought that was the one that did the trick, but I could comment it out in Chrome developer tools without any effect.
 So I realised it was exactly this *background-size: 100% 100%* that did what I wanted.
 When I look up why, it makes sense that it works, since it sets the image to the full size of its parent element, the *body* in this case.
 And now I understand better what the different values do, since I found a clear description [here](https://cloudinary.com/guides/front-end-development/6-ways-to-stretch-a-background-image-with-css).
 I understand now as well that *object-fit* does not work on a body tag, it only works on *replaced elements*, as I read [here](https://www.sitepoint.com/using-css-object-fit-object-position-properties/).
 After I found this solution, I just had to adjust padding and margin for different screens sizes so the content would fit inside the decorative frame and not overlap it.